 An e-book—that is, a book that lacks a URL and that you use software to read on a personal device or computer—is considered a version according to the MLA Handbook’s template of core elements:

 MLA Handbook.
 8th ed., e-book, Modern Language Association of America, 2016.

 If you know the type of e-book you consulted (e.g., Kindle, EPUB), specify it instead of “e-book”:

 MLA Handbook.
 8th ed., Kindle ed., Modern Language Association of America, 2016.

 When citing an e-book in your text, avoid using device-specific numbering systems.
 See section 3.3.3 of the handbook for suggestions on alternative ways to identify the parts of a work.

-For an example of how to cite a book published on a Web site, see p.
-34.
+For an example of how to cite a book published on a Web site, see page 34 of the handbook.

 MLA Handbook.
 8th ed., Modern Language Association of America, 2016.